iamdtang/skaterdav85.github.io/_posts/2016-01-14-testing-ember-components-with-both-unit-and-integration-tests.md

 ## Conclusion

 When it comes to testing components, I start off writing integration tests.
-When I want to test computed properties on the component, like those that return sorted or filtered data, then I often find myself writing a unit test as well.
+When I want to test more complex data manipulation, like computed properties that sort or filter data, then I sometimes find it useful to write a component unit test as well.